zeoses/DaClass/Practices/1/Readme.md

 * [Data](https://ankiweb.net/shared/info/923089455)

 ## How to run
-go to DaClass directory in terminal and run `pip install -r requirements.txt` so  `cd Practices/1` and run `python GSD.py` write your word and press Enter or click search button.
+run `python GSD.py` write your word and press Enter or click search button.

+### Important packages used
+* pandas : For data handling
+* PySide2 : core of Qt (for GUI handling)